-The crucial piece of puzzle mothers are missing that keeps them struggling with exhaustion and overwhelm
+The crucial piece of the puzzle mothers are missing, that keeps them exhausted and overwhelmed ⬇️ ⬇️ ⬇️

 I felt like I was drowning in a sea of exhaustion, hazy sleep deprivation and neglecting my self as my life was taken over by breastfeeding, cooking, cleaning, laundry, nappies, toilet training and a relentless toddler who seemed to need more and more of me to be happy.